fuzzylabs/MindGPT/README.md

 ## Embedding pipeline

-To run the Zenml embedding pipeline, the resources such as AKS and ACR have to provisioned.
-AKS is used running Chroma server on AKS and ACR is used to store Chroma server image.
+To run the embedding pipeline, both Azure Kubernetes Service (AKS) and Azure Container Registry (ACR) need to be provisioned.
+We use AKS to run the Chroma (vector database) service and ACR is used to host the Chroma server image.

 `matcha` tool can help you in provisioning these resources.
 Install `matcha-ml` library and provision resources using `matcha provision` command.